 Guiding questions for completing each of the sections of the award application are provided in the Global Scholar Award Application -Annotated version of the Global Scholar Award Application.

-Deadline: All application materials, including recommendations, must be submitted to the Center for Global and Experiential Learning by Friday, January 19, 2018.
-Applicants will be notified of the action on their proposal by Monday, February 26, 2018.
+Deadline: All application materials, including recommendations, must be submitted to the Center for Global and Experiential Learning by Friday, January 18, 2019.
+Applicants will be notified of the action on their proposal by the end of February.